 If you’re just beginning your gardening venture and you’re in a climate like mine (Zone 7), you probably don’t want to try growing celery, even if you eat it often, it’s expensive to buy, and it is on the Dirty Dozen.
 (I tried it once.)

 Look at what others are growing, what the local Farmer’s Market sells, and what transplants you see at nurseries.
-We don’t see any banana trees or head lettuce in my area.
+We don’t see any banana trees or head lettuce in my area, for example.

 In my climate, we have relatively short spring periods, which limits our ability to grow many cool-weather crops.
 I am able to get a good stand of peas if I time it just right, but I put most of my gardening eggs in the hot-weather-crop basket.
 Try your hand at crops that grow well in your climate first.
 Once you get some confidence, then you might venture into some of the more iffy crops.
 You never know.